top of page

 Following these tips might help you stay out of bad situations even as you help others get out of theirs.

-Thank you for taking the time to consider learning the skills, which can quite literally save somebody’s life.
+Thank you for taking the time to consider learning the skills that can quite literally save somebody’s life.
 First Aid does not need to be something special that only a few know, it should be simple and everyday for everyone.

 Seamus